Bengals top Chiefs 27-24 in OT to clinch Super Bowl trip

 Joe Burrow and these young, hungry Cincinnati Bengals are Super Bowl-bound as unexpected and tenacious AFC champions.

-“It’s a special team that’s capable of doing special things,” said coach Zac Stacy, who was in elementary school the last time the Bengals went to the Super Bowl.
+”It’s a special team that’s capable of doing special things,” said coach Zac Taylor, who was in elementary school the last time the Bengals went to the Super Bowl.

 ”We’ve said that from the get-go, whether people believed us or not,” he added. ”We believed.
 So we’re not surprised.”